tokyoking/ctf/writeup/2024/UTCCTF/README.md

 ![vulnandwin](https://github.com/user-attachments/assets/125ca499-37e0-4375-8131-bcbcebaed6df)

 Looking the disassemble of **vuln**, there is **puts()** right after **read()** call.
-Chances are it's reading in our input then writing "Yor data was read.
+Chances are it's reading in our input then writing "Your data was read.
 Did you get the flag?" to stdout.
 And also there is probably a win function as in most challenges, so we checked for it.
 Great, we don't need a shell, we just need to call **win()**.
 But how do we do it?
 Canary is right there, we can't just overwrite.
 Or is it ever about overflowing the buffer?
 There is only way to check...

 ![stcksmh](https://github.com/user-attachments/assets/f29e13e6-5cce-40f3-904e-5404f6bedc4c)